department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 Amputation at or above the metatarsophalangeal joint for each foot

-**Note:** Payment for amputation of all toes including the big toe on 1 foot cannot be combined with payments for amputation of big toe only, or other 4 toes on 1 foot for the same foot
+**Note:** Payment for amputation of all toes including the big toe on 1 foot can't be combined with payments for amputation of big toe only, or other 4 toes on 1 foot for the same foot

 <h5>Payment</h5>